jackohughes/ghc-proposals/proposals/0000-linear-types.rst

-It would be convenient for the programmer, but with the current typing rules for Core, the generated Core would not be well-typed as the second argument would be seen as non-linear (see the Core_ section below for more details).
+It would be convenient for the programmer, but with the current typing rules for Core, the generated Core would not be well-typed as the second argument would be seen as non-linear (see the Core_ and `Unresolved questions`_ section below for more details).

 Wildcard patterns are especially useful in multiple-equations